AmanCode22/ethos-trait-c-template/README.md

 4. **(OPTIONAL) Create tags.txt → It helps someone find your trait by searching those specfic keywords.
 3. **Write your code** → Edit `src/trait.c` with your C functions.
 4. **Tag a release** → Push a tag like `v1.0.0`.
-5. **Wait for CI** → Workflows build binaries and open a PR to Foundry automatically.
+5. **Wait for CI** → Workflows build binaries
+6. **Open a PR to foundry** → You must open a pr to foundry for each version bump also, you can find manifest.json in releases use that for PR as that is different.
 That's it.
 I review the PR.
 If it passes, your trait is live.

 ## Requirements